Puara/MPU/README.md

 The Media Processing Unit, or MPU (former SPU) is the core of the [Puara](https://github.com/Puara) framework: it is responsible to receive sensor data from all connected controllers, mapping devices, and running embedded synthesis processes.

+This project is developed and maintained in a partnership between [SAT/Metalab](https://sat.qc.ca/fr/recherche/metalab) and [IDMIL](http://www-new.idmil.org/).

 [Media Processing Unit - user guide](./docs/MPU_user_guide.md)

 ## Building instructions